 There are several critical rules for an authoritative text of an email.
 First of all, it has to be concise and clear.
 No one wants to read messages that are too long or that tune out of the topic.

-Secondly, you have to make sure that the text brings actual value to your prospect and is relevant.
+Secondly, you have to ensure that the text brings actual value to your prospect and is relevant.

-Finally, do not make generic offers; these don’t tend to have much impact on the prospects.
+Finally, do not make generic offers; these don’t tend to impact the prospects.
 Instead, use the information you have about your target audience to shape propositions that relate to them.
 Offer solutions to their actual problems.

 Add a Call to Action

 Every marketing email should end with a clear call to action.
-Depending on the purpose of the campaign, you can ask recipients to visit your website, arrange a call or further discussion, etc.
+Depending on the campaign’s purpose, you can ask recipients to visit your website, arrange a call or further discussion, etc.